twilio/twilio-python/docs/usage/taskrouter.rst

 ..

-To delete an exisitng :class:`Worker`
+To delete an existing :class:`Worker`

 .. code-block:: python